Skip to main content

 Dr. Moore graduated from Tulane University Schools of Medicine and Public Health and Tropical Medicine with a combined MD/MPH, completed her residency in general internal medicine at Rhode Island Hospital/Brown University, a geriatric medicine fellowship at the VA-UCLA Multicampus Program in Geriatric Medicine and a health services research fellowship at the UCLA Robert Wood Johnson Clinical Scholars Program.
 She was a faculty member in the Department of Medicine, Division of Geriatrics at UCLA until her recruitment to UC San Diego in 2016.

-• Anthony Molina, PhD, Interim Scientific Director, Stein Institute for Research on Aging
+• Anthony Molina, PhD, Scientific Director, Stein Institute for Research on Aging

-Anthony Molina, PhD, Interim Scientific Director, Stein Institute for Research on Aging
+Anthony Molina, PhD, Scientific Director, Stein Institute for Research on Aging

-We are pleased to announce that Anthony Molina, PhD, Associate Professor of Medicine at UC San Diego will serve as Interim Scientific Director for the Stein Institute.
-Dr. Molina was a key faculty recruit to the UC San Diego School of Medicine and serves as the Vice Chief of Research in the Department of Medicine's Division of Geriatrics, Gerontology, and Palliative Care.
+We are pleased to announce that Anthony Molina, PhD, Professor of Medicine at UC San Diego will serve as Scientific Director for the Stein Institute.
+Dr. Molina was a key faculty recruit to the UC San Diego School of Medicine and serves as the Research Chief in the Department of Medicine's Division of Geriatrics, Gerontology, and Palliative Care.
 In this role, he provides leadership for the research program and is committed to the career development of faculty, fellows, and students who are interested in aging research and the healthcare needs of older adults.

 The overarching goal of Dr. Molina's research program is to support healthy aging and to advance precision healthcare for older adults.
 His team is leading efforts to: 1) understand the factors influencing the cognitive and physical abilities of older adults, 2) develop improved diagnostic/prognostic tools, and 3) identify strategies for promoting healthy longevity.
 To learn more, please visit The Molina Lab.